Matilde Meireles | Sound art | Field recording | Research

 Research

-In Moving Still is an attentive observation of a specific place from sunrise to sunset on the 11th July 2013 in Rio de Janeiro.
-The location is unfolded through an extended phonography of the acoustic, the visual and the social sphere.
-The connected set of recordings—assembled and presented as a composed environment—suggests, rather than represents, a reality.
+Moving Still is an attentive observation of a specific place in Rio de Janeiro from sunrise to sunset on July 11th, 2013.
+The location unfolds through an extended phonography of the acoustic, visual and social spheres.
+These connected recordings are assembled and presented as a composed environment that suggests, rather than represents, a reality.

 Before sunrise, a tripod was set in front of the window of my friend’s living room, on the 10th floor of an apartment building in Copacabana on Avenida Atlântica.
 Outside the window are backyard buildings, an immense wooded area and, in the distance, the statue of Christ the Redeemer.
 A still camera was placed on a tripod, which documented movements in the landscape and the transitions of sunlight from day to night.
 A sound recorder was placed in front of the still camera to capture the ever-changing sounds in the environment.
 Lastly, contextual information was written onto a notebook.
 The notes included descriptions of the landscape and the kind of details that neither sound nor images recordings could capture.
 The recording process begun before 6.30am and ended roughly ten hours after at the sunset.